knpuniversity/behat/knpu/using-mink.md

 Think of the session like a browser tab: anything you can do in a tab, you can do in a session.
 And actually, that isn't very much.
 You can visit URLs, refresh, go backwards, go forwards and that's about it.
 Let's use it to visit a very awesome and absurdly-designed site "jurassicpark.wikia.com".

+***TIP
+This website was redesigned, what means that its HTML/CSS was slightly changed after we recorded this screencast.
+That's why we slightly tweaked our code to match the changes, so you can see a difference in CSS selectors and link names we use in the video.
+***

 After that we'll just print out a few things about the page like the status code, and the current URL:

 [[[ code('e558213f96') ]]]